Virginia Beach, Virginia: Economy

 Virginia Beach has a large agribusiness sector which produces $80 million for the city economy.
 One hundred-seventy-two farms exist in Virginia Beach, mostly below the greenline in the southern portion of the city.
 Farmers are able to sell their goods and products at the city's Farmer's Market.

-Virginia Beach is home to several United States Military bases.
+Virginia Beach is home to several U.S. military bases.
 These include the United States Navy's NAS Oceana and Training Support Center Hampton Roads, and the Joint Expeditionary Base East located at Cape Henry.

 Additionally, NAB Little Creek is located mostly within the city of Virginia Beach but carries a Norfolk address.

 NAS Oceana is the largest employer in Virginia Beach; it was decreed by the 2005 BRAC Commission that NAS Oceana must close unless the city of Virginia Beach condemns houses in areas designated as "Accident Potential Zones."
 This action has never been the position of the United States Navy; indeed, the Navy had not recommended NAS Oceana to the BRAC Commission for potential closure.

 Both NAS Oceana and Training Support Center Hampton Roads are considered to be the largest of their respective kind in the world.
-Furthermore, located in nearby Norfolk is the central hub of the United States Navy's Atlantic Fleet, Norfolk Navy Base.
+Furthermore, located in nearby Norfolk is the central hub of the United States Navy's Atlantic Fleet, Naval Station Norfolk.

 54% of the 171,000 people working in Virginia Beach live in the city, 12% live in Chesapeake, and 10% live in Norfolk.
 An additional 99,600 people commute from Virginia Beach, with 35% going to Norfolk and 23% going to Chesapeake.
 Unemployment has been cut almost in half over the past two years going from a high of 4.2% in January 2017 to 2.8% in June 2019.